 While Raw Generation offers traditional juice cleanses, they also offer their signature Protein Cleanse, which lets you cleanse without sacrificing your protein consumption (or your ability to feel energized while working out).
-It’s available in 3-, 5-, and 7-day options ($110 to $225), all of which contain 6 juices and 40 grams of plant protein.
+It’s available in 3-, 5-, and 7-day options ($230 to $470).
+The daily intake contains 6 juices and 40 grams of plant protein.

 It’s super helpful to prepare your body before going on a cleanse.
 “I highly recommend removing processed foods, meat, sugars, and caffeine about a week before your cleanse so your detox symptoms won’t be as dramatic,” Weil says, noting that the same goes for easing out of a cleanse.

 If you ever had the privilege of drinking a Citrus Super C from Juice Generation, you know how delicious their blends can be.
 While that delight has (sadly) been removed from the menu, they offer 1-, 3-, and 5-day Cooler Cleanses (ranging from $58 to $290), all of which focus solely on juices.
 Best of all, if you prefer to cut out the plastic consumption and lower your carbon footprint, depending on where you live you can even opt for the Blend It Yourself version, which delivers the exact ingredients straight to your door.

 Project Juice’s organic juice cleanses include 3 different 5-day options, as well as the option to create your own.
 Project Juice keeps it simple offering the Classic Reset Cleanse for beginners and an Advanced Reset Cleanse targeted at the experienced juicer, each at $75 per day.
 Each cleanse include 6 juices per day and, in the case of its premium offering, the Immunity Reboot Cleanse ($85 per day), 2 potent wellness shots per day.